Dragoncall/BDS_group_27/README.md

 be ran during other pipelines (for example to visualise API usage or API latency?)

 Offline visualisations are visualisation for which we do not need a pipeline step.
-These visualisations are mostly over either a lot of data, or data comes from multiple non-streaming sources.
+These visualisations are mostly over either a lot of data such that we cannot compute them in real time, or data comes from multiple non-streaming sources, for example a running cron job.

+## Data trove
+We included a data trove that contains all our ran cron tasks.
+A normal project would not add these to the git repository, but as this is a school project, we wanted to add all necessary resources.

+The data trove contains the sentiment distribution for each handle over a couple of datetimes.
+The `raw` folder contains the raw tweet data.
+The `tweetlength` folder contains the tweet length per tweet.
+These can be extended by adding extra output pipelines, but we leave this up to the business needs of each user.